ultravideo/uvgComm/kamailio/README.md

 ## Securing Kamailio

+You may want to add additional security measures to your Kamailio server.
 See [Overview of Security related config snippets](https://www.kamailio.org/wiki/tutorials/security/kamailio-security) from Kamailio for security tips.

 ## Adding a test user

-In order for REGISTER-requests to be accepted the user has to exist in database.
-WITH_AUTH makes kamailio require password.
-Default password for kamailio is "kamailiorw".
+In order for REGISTER-requests to be accepted by the Kamailio, the user has to exist in database.
+WITH_AUTH makes kamailio require password with each request from Kvazzup.

+kamctl control utility is used to add users.
+When asked for password, the default kamctl password for kamailio is "kamailiorw".
 Add user with following command:
 ```
 kamctl add testuser testpasswd
 ```